Manchester Arena: Music

 In 2002, Kylie Minogue performed for six shows as part of her KylieFever2002 tour.
 She returned for five sold-out shows in April 2005 as part of her Showgirl: The Greatest Hits Tour.
 In 2007, she performed for seven sold-out shows in January as part of her Showgirl: The Homecoming Tour.
 In 2008, she returned for six sold-out shows in July as part of her KylieX2008 tour.
 Minogue performed for four shows in April 2011 as part of her Aphrodite: Les Folies Tour.
 Minogue performed again at the arena on 26 September 2014.
 The performance marked the 30th time Minogue has performed at the arena.
 It is a record for Minogue as the venue she has played to most in the world; she has played to 400,000 fans in total in the Manchester Arena.

 American entertainer Beyoncé performed three sold-out shows at the arena as part of her The Mrs. Carter Show World Tour on 7, 8 and 9 May 2013.
 She returned on 25 and 26 February 2014 for two more sold-out shows.
 Both shows became the fastest concert to sell out the entire arena.
 This was the sixth tour Beyoncé has performed at the arena, following concerts for her Destiny's Child World Tour (2002), Dangerously in Love Tour (2003), Destiny Fulfilled...and Lovin' It (2005), The Beyoncé Experience (2007) and the I Am...
 World Tour (2009).

 Take That has performed at the Arena a record 38 times.

 Barbadian singer Rihanna would perform her first concert in England here, as part of her worldwide Good Girl Gone Bad Tour that ran September 2007 to January 2009, starting and ending in North America.
 The full concert, named Good Girl Gone Bad Live was released on DVD and Blu-ray on 9 June 2008, by Def Jam Recordings.
 The concert promoted the songs from the album of the same name, and also featured songs from Rihanna's two previous albums Music of the Sun (2005) and A Girl like Me (2006).

 Madonna performed twice on her Re-Invention World Tour in Summer 2004, returning in 2009, on the second leg of the Sticky & Sweet Tour.
 Two shows were planned but one was cancelled for unknown reasons.
 Madonna was late on stage in 2015 on the Rebel Heart Tour due to problems with the screen visuals resulting in a shortened set.

 In October 2023 the singer booked this arena to perform the final rehearsals prior to the kick-off of her Celebration Tour, set to begin in London on 14 October the same year.

+Lady Gaga performed there three nights for her Monster Ball Tour February 18, June 2 & June 3 in 2010.
+Later brought her Born This Way Ball, ArtRave: The Artpop Ball.
+She was scheduled to play on February 6, 2018, but the date was cancelled due to health issues.